Spontaneous generation of spin current from the vacuum by strong electric fields: Summary

-{\it Summary.}---\ We discussed spontaneous spin current generation from the vacuum by strong electric fields.
+We discussed a novel spontaneous spin current generation mechanism from the vacuum by strong electric fields.
 Namely, we considered a homogeneous strong slow electric field superimposed by a fast weak transverse electric field.
 We showed that electrons and positrons are spontaneously produced from the vacuum via the Schwinger mechanism, and, in turn, are spin polarized in the perpendicular direction with respect to the two electric fields due to the spin-orbit coupling.
 As a result, a spin current polarized in the perpendicular direction flows mostly in the longitudinal direction.
-We also found that a relativistic effect due to the helicity conservation modifies direction/polarization of spin current, which results in non-zero spin current flowing in the perpendicular direction with polarization along the electric fields' direction.
+We also found that a relativistic effect due to the helicity conservation modifies direction/polarization of a spin current, which results in a non-vanishing spin current flowing in the perpendicular direction with polarization along the electric fields' direction.

+Our findings suggest a novel viewpoint, i.e., spin, to study the Schwinger mechanism, and propose novel spin-dependent observables for the up-coming laser experiments (e.g., ELI \cite{eli} and HiPER \cite{hiper}).
+Unfortunately, it is still difficult within the current laser technologies to realize the critical electric field strength $e\bar{E}_{\rm cr} \equiv m_e^2$ required by the Schwinger mechanism to be manifest.
+Nevertheless, the dynamical assistance by the fast weak field dramatically lowers the critical field strength by several orders of magnitude \cite{sch08, piz09, dun09, mon10a, mon10b} (even for transverse weak fields \cite{hua19, tri18}), and the resulting spin current would also be enhanced by increasing the frequency $\Omega$ (see Fig.~\ref{fig5}).